Filters

 The Best Strength Training Tips for Rowing

 Competitive rowers require strength training for muscle groups that contribute to rowing performance.
 However, you should also work the muscle groups that are less involved in the rowing movement.
 As a rower, you want to increase your force output, put more power into each stroke and stabilize your core, while simultaneously ensuring you pay attention to the opposing muscle groups.
-Maintaining the balance between muscle groups allows for better overall performance andย significantly reduces the riskย of injury.ย
+Maintaining the balance between muscle groups allows for better overall performance and significantly reduces the risk of injury.

 Rowers do strength training all year long, building muscle mass, strength and power in the off-season.
 In the competitive season, the focus shifts to rowing performance, but ideally, rowers want to simultaneously maintain as much strength and power as possible.
 Strength exercises for rowers help maximize efficiency and increase overall muscle mass.

-10 Strength Training Exercises for Rowing
+10 Weight Training Exercises for Rowing

 1. Dumbbell Snatches